Vorbert-Kruk/inside-out-saddness-pure-css-image/README.md

 2. Use the command: `npm install` (You have to do this just once)
 3. Use the command: `npm run watch-styles`, to have the compiler running :)

-Compiler is working in the real time, so everytime you make a change in one of the SCSS files, then this will be automatically compiled to the main.css file.
+Compiler is working in the real time, so everytime you make a change in one of the SCSS files, then this will be automatically compiled into to the main.css file (in the minified format).

 # Current SCSS file structure